Got a hankering to search Google from the command line? If so you’re going to love this nifty terminal tool.

 Now, I’m not for one moment suggesting that Googler (or command line search in general) is the most practical way to find stuff on the web.
 It’s not.
 But it is novel, inventive, and, for those who spend a lot of time staring down a blinking underscore at the command line, pretty handy in a pinch.

-Search Google from the Terminal with Google
+Search Google from a Terminal

 Googler was created to let people make web searches on a headless server lacking an X session, where it could integrate neatly with a text-based browser.
 In such situations it provides a fully immersive command-line web search experience.